pivotal/blog/content/post/codegen-gpdb-qx.md

 {{< figure src="/images/codegen/commercial.png" class="center">}}

-To incremental deliver value to our customers, we decided to follow the hotspot based methodology in implementing CodeGen and revisit the holistic approach in the near future.
+To incrementally deliver value to our customers, we decided to follow the hotspot based methodology in implementing CodeGen and revisit the holistic approach in the near future.

 ## GPDB Hotspots

-When we ran TPC-H queries, the top 10 functions with respect to time spent is shown below.
+When we ran [TPCH](http://www.tpc.org/tpch/) queries, the top 10 functions with respect to time spent is shown below.
 Note that the remaining functions are bundled in a category called “Others”.

 {{< responsive-figure src="/images/codegen/profiling.png" >}}

 Based on the results, the following hotspots are prime candidates for code generation:

-- Deforming a tuple (see _slot_getsomeattrs function)
+- Deforming a tuple (see `_slot_getsomeattrs` function)
-- Expression evaluation (see ExecProject, agg_hash_initial_pass, ExecEvalScalarVar)
+- Expression evaluation (see `ExecProject`, `agg_hash_initial_pass`, `ExecEvalScalarVar`)
 - Aggregate functions

-## Which programming language to use to generate code: C/C++ vs. LLVM?
+## Which programming language to use to generate code: C/C++ vs. Java vs. LLVM?

 There are several ways to generate code at runtime, (1) C/C++, (2) Java, (3) Directly in Machine Code and (4) LLVM, to name a few.
 Given that GPDB code base is in C and C++, adding Java does not make much sense.
 Assembly code is also not a good candidate since it is both hard to write as well as maintain.
 Generating C/C++ code is more developer